abadid/cmsc424-spring2018/project4/README.md

 #### Coding Restrictions:
 1. You are only allowed to **add/modify** your **own** code to the following java files: (i) **JoinOperators.java**: Put all your code within the SortMergeJoin method, (ii) **Relation.java**: If you think you need additional variables or helper methods in Relation.java, you may include them.
 You may also add additional code in the constructor if required, but you are not allowed to modify the constructor input parameters.
 1. Please do not modify any existing code in any of the java files.
-1. Please remember to maintain the same order of attributes as shown in the example above when inserting a tuple in the table `ResultTable`.
+1. Please remember to maintain the same order of attributes as shown in the example above when inserting a tuple in the table `ResultRelation`.
 More instructions provided in JoinOperators.java.

 #### What to turn in:
 Please submit `JoinOperators.java` and `Relation.java`.